pfsense/docs/source/vpn/android-vpn-compatibility.rst

 Android 2.3 (Gingerbread) IPsec
 -------------------------------

-For some devices, Gingerbread brought with it the “Advanced IPsec VPN” choices that will let it work with 2.0 and most likely other scenarios as well.
+For some devices, Gingerbread brought with it the "Advanced IPsec VPN" choices that will let it work with 2.0 and most likely other scenarios as well.
 Specifically these options are found on at least the Motorola Droid X, and likely others.